Making an MRTK3 based HoloLens 2 app run on Magic Leap 2

 Now it’s time to review the permissions.
 We know these in HoloLens as capabilities.
 Some capabilities are just granted when they are selected - like internet access - but some require explicit user consent - like microphone access.
 But all the capabilities for HoloLens 2 are in one list; you can’t really see which require consent or not - but in any case, HoloLens 2 will automatically ask for consent when necessary.

 Magic Leap 2 knows a similar concept called permissions.
 The difference is: they are explicitly divided into two groups: normal and ‘dangerous’ permissions.
 Dangerous permissions need explicit user consent.
-It’s neat you can easily see what permissions are considered dangerous - although it’s also rather odd hand tracking is considered a dangerous permission.
-I can’t really see how that possibly would open doors to surreptitious activities like, for instance, getting microphone access would - but hey, whoever makes the devices, writes the rules.
+It’s neat you can easily see what permissions are considered dangerous - although it’s also rather odd spatial maaping is considered a dangerous permission.
+Magic Leap is a Mixed Reality device, and the very point and USP of such a device is the ability to interact with reality.
+It feels a bit like buiding a boat but not putting it into water without special permission.
+I can’t really see how it possibly would open doors to surreptitious activities like, for instance, getting microphone access would - but hey, whoever makes the devices, writes the rules.
+Anyway, the Magic Leap 2 can also ask for permissions automatically, provided you actually set that option.

 Anyway, we need (or want) to use the app with hand tracking, and we also require spatial mapping as we want to be able to put the map on the floor: